- February 05, 2021

 The UEFA rules prohibits two football clubs in which a company owns from being admitted into the same UEFA club competition.Â In article 5 of the UEFA European Competitions Regulations reads 'no club participating in a UEFA club competition may, either directly or indirectly hold or deal in the securities or shares of any other club participating in a UEFA club competition.'
 Meaning itÂ could lead toÂ the UEFA to remove one of Red Bull clubs from UCL.

 RB Leipzig has a sister team in the form of Austrian giants RB Salzburg, the Champions League regulars.
-With Leipzig taking their first Bundesliga campaign by storm both teams are looking like likely candidates to co
+With Leipzig taking their first Bundesliga campaign by storm both teams are looking like likely candidates to compete in the UCL competition.
+However, UEFA can only allow one of the teams to enter as they are both owned by the same company.

 After a flying start to their first ever top-flight campaign, the last game before the winter break presented the biggest test in the short history of RB Leipzig.